TENA Men & Prostate Cancer UK Partnership

 Prostate Cancer UK help men make informed choices about prostate cancer.
 They spread the word about who is at risk of prostate cancer, especially to those at higher risk, through their award-winning online Risk Checker tool.

 1 in 8 men will get prostate cancer and many will experience urinary problems as a side effect of their treatment.
 Prostate Cancer UK understands the struggle faced by men during and after their treatment for prostate cancer.
-This can include urinary incontinence as a result of prostate removal, or other treatment such as radiotherapy.
+This can include urinary as a result of prostate removal, or other treatment such as radiotherapy.

 They support those who face incontinence problems as a result of treatment with Surgery Support packs containing informative materials and provisions.
 They send out over 4,000 of these packs every year, alongside 6,400 factsheets for men dealing with these issues.

-• Every 45 minutes one man dies from prostate cancer – that's more than 11,500 men every year.
+• Every 45 minutes one man dies from cancer – that's more than 11,500 men every year.

 • More than 47,500 men are diagnosed with prostate cancer every year – that's 129 men every day.